andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_08_GroupAnalysis.rst

 This will threshold the image to only show clusters that are composed of individual voxels each passing a threshold of 0.001.
 Later, we will learn how to determine what cluster-defining threshold gives us a false positive rate of 0.05.

-When you are finished, you should see output like this, showing a significant cluster in the dorsal ACC:
+When you are finished, you should see output like this, showing a significant cluster in the dorsal medial prefrontal cortex:

 .. figure:: 08_GroupLevelResult_Inc-Con.png